 2. Blog Tagline

 The blog tagline is a short description of your blog.
-In most themes, the tagline is displayed directly below the blog title.
+In most skins, the tagline is displayed directly below the blog title.

 Menus provide an easy way for users to navigate through your blog.
-Menu locations can change depending on the theme.
-Most themes have two default menus.The blog menu contains links to all of the public blogs and forums managed under a single b2evolution installation.
+Menu locations can change depending on the skin.
+Most skins have two default menus.The blog menu contains links to all of the public blogs and forums managed under a single b2evolution installation.
 Each individual blog also has a site menu with links to your pages and other areas.

-Menus can be edited in the backoffice under the Blogs > [Blog Name] > Widgets tab.
+Menus can be edited in the backoffice under the Collections > [Blog Name] > Widgets tab.

 The search bar is a widget that allows visitors to find specific information on your site.